 Applicants who have all required documents: passport, visa support letter, and the completed form signed and with a glued photo should submit them to the Consular Section of the Embassy personally.
 The Passport with an issued visa can be returned by post.
 Along with all required documents a self-addressed pre-paid return envelope should be enclosed.
 To avoid your correspondence being lost, we recommend using Courier Post Services.
 Please note that we forward back prepaid Courier Post and NZ Couriers envelopes only.
 We do not send passports abroad.

 Our postal address:

 PO Box 17 262, Karori, Wellington, New Zealand.

 A visa does not guarantee entry into the Russian Federation.
-A person can be denied entry at a border crossing point should the circumstances referred to in Federal Law No. 114 FZ "On the Procedure of Exit from the Russian Federation and Entry into the Russian Federation" of August 15, 1996 arise.
-Therefore when at passport check-point the visa holder is to be ready for possible presentation of the same evidence that was submitted to the consular officer in support of the visa application (Confirmation letter and Voucher of the Russian travel agency).
+A person can be denied entry at a border crossing point should the circumstances referred to in Federal Law No. 114 FZ "On the Procedure of Exit from the Russian Federation and Entry into the Russian Federation" of August 15, 1996, arise.
+Therefore when at passport check-point the visa holder is to be ready for the possible presentation of the same evidence that was submitted to the consular officer in support of the visa application (Confirmation letter and Voucher of the Russian travel agency).